 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-- 3X Chase Ultimate Rewards points on travel & dining
+- 3x Chase Ultimate Rewards points per dollar on travel and dining

-- 1X Chase Ultimate Rewards points on all other purchases
+- One Chase Ultimate Rewards point per dollar on all other purchases

 Only certain Chase cards can be upgraded to the Sapphire Reserve, including:

 - Chase Sapphire (no longer available to new applicants)

 - Chase Sapphire Preferred® Card

 You can’t upgrade from other Chase cards, including airline credit cards, hotel credit cards and small business credit cards issued by Chase, and you must have had the eligible card open for one year to upgrade.

 You’ll also need to qualify for a $10,000 credit limit with Chase because the Sapphire Reserve is a Visa Infinite card.
 For example, if your Chase Freedom Unlimited has a $5,000 credit limit, Chase will need to review your info to make sure you’re creditworthy for the higher limit; you may be able to move credit from other Chase cards.

 How to complete a Sapphire Reserve upgrade